sharpjs/Unindent/README.md

 # Unindent

-Removes indentation from .NET strings.
+A tiny .NET library that removes indentation from multi-line strings.

 ## Status